ra1028/DifferenceKit/README.md

 ## Comparison with Other Frameworks
 Made a fair comparison as much as possible in features and performance with other **popular** and **awesome** frameworks.
-⚠️ This does `NOT` determine superiority or inferiority of the frameworks.
+This does **NOT** determine superiority or inferiority of the frameworks.
 I know that each framework has different benefits.
 The frameworks and its version that compared is below.

 - [DifferenceKit](https://github.com/ra1028/DifferenceKit) - master